SensibleN00B/library-service-api/StripeCLI.md

 Login or register

-Add sandbox and copy your secret key to your env
+Add sandbox and copy your secret key to your env.

 ![img.png](readme_images/img_5.png)

 It looks like this:
 sk_test_51S....